 - Current purchase prices per supplier

-- Cost prices of all your dishes
+- Cost prices of all dishes

-- Impact of price changes on your margin
+- Impact of price changes on margins

 How do you calculate cost price reduction through seasonal ingredients?